Auditing and Safeguarding Large Language Models

 IPSTERS - IPSentinel Terrestrial Enhanced Recognition System

 This project focused on the exploration of several machine learning (ML) techniques, covering different stages of a Land Use/Land Cover Classification (LULC) pipeline.
 These techniques aimed to minimise problems typically found in this kind of data, namely data ingestion, feature selection, data filtering and classification.
-This work was a joint effort between me and Manvel Khudinyan.
+The results shown here are the result of a joint effort.
+Manvel Khudinyan developed all active learning experiments, which I converted into a Command-line Interface, in order to facilitate its use by the remote sensing specialists at Direção Geral do Território. ...

 Harnessing Big Data to Inform Tourism Destination Management Organizations